John Evans (archaeologist): Biography

 He was elected a Fellow of the Royal Society in 1864 and for twenty years (1878–1898) he was treasurer of the Royal Society.
 He was appointed High Sheriff of Hertfordshire for 1881.
-Also in 1881, he was elected as a member to the American Philosophical Society.
+In 1881, he was elected a member of the American Philosophical Society.

 As President of the Society of Antiquaries he was an ex officio trustee of the British Museum and subsequently he became a permanent trustee.
 His academic honors included honorary degrees from several universities and he was a corresponding member of the Institut de France.
 He was created a KCB (Knight of the Order of the Bath) in 1892.
 Most of his very large personal archaeological collection was given to the Ashmolean Museum in Oxford by his son Arthur.
 The Anglo-Saxon jewelled "Ixworth Cross" and "Tostock Buckle" are two of the outstanding objects.
-His library was left to the Bodleian Library.
+His library was left to the Bodleian Library in Oxford.
 A collection of Iron Age antiquities Evans and Sir John Lubbock excavated at the site of Hallstatt in Austria is now in the British Museum's collection.

 He lived at Britwell on Castle Hill in Berkhamsted where he died in 1908.